 - RedMax handheld blowers may use a felt or foam filter.
 A felt filter can be brushed clean.
 If your RedMax uses only a foam filter as its primary air filter, clean it by washing the filter with mild dish detergent and water.
 Allow the filter to dry before coating it with a small amount of engine oil.

-7. Replace the Spark Plug in a RedMax Leaf Blower
+7. Replace the Spark Plug

 Make sure you always have a good spark plug in place.
 A fouled or damaged plug can cause your RedMax blower to have intermittent spark problems resulting in poor performance.